Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 Scalability

-Unlike identity and access management features in supplier management or workforce management solutions — which deal with lower volume of users — CIAM is purpose-built to scale to millions of users.
-E-commerce retail business should consider a customer identity and access management software that securely handles peak volumes of customers and spikes in traffic during holidays.
+Unlike IAM management features in supplier management or workforce management solutions, which deal with lower volume of users, CIAM is purpose-built to scale to millions of users.
+Companies should consider customer identity and access management software that securely handles peak volumes of customers and spikes in traffic during holidays.
 Your CIAM solution must serve your users at scale and dynamically without causing friction in the UX.

 Single sign-on (SSO)